trimstray/test-your-sysadmin-skills/README.md

 httpd     32617    nobody  106w      REG        9,4 1835222944     688166 /var/log/apache/awstats_log (deleted)
 ```

-The situation was then resolved by restarting apache (`service httpd restart`) and cleared of disk space, by allowing the locks on deleted files to be cleared.
+The situation was then resolved by restarting Apache (`service httpd restart`) and cleared of disk space, by allowing the locks on deleted files to be cleared.

 Useful resources: